Aeonax/terrazine/README.md

 This was my first meeting with OOP...
 Now it's scary inside, but it can grow in shiny gem in future=)

 #### Readiness
 I'm doing this gem for my own use.
 And I use it on our prod for constructing huge SQL SELECT queries and it works really well^\_^ BUT.
 Now it really unstable and some parts will be remade in future...
 So if you accidentally got lost and got on this page, then I advise you to use this gem only for informational purposes, or on your own risk=)

+#### DB adapters
+Now supports only Postgresql.

 ## Usage
 #### Initialization